Share victory. Share defeat.

 - Some fusion spells in Persona 2 instantaneously kill any enemy that can't void a specific element.
 There are spells for Earth, Fire, Water and Wind.
 Another ridiculously specific Fusion Spell not only kills every enemy, but also kills two of your party members as well.

 - The primary cause of mission failure in Rainbow Six.
 "Mission failed, your team was wiped out".
 Can instantly result from grenade mishaps.

-- MOTHER 1 has the R703x robots a trio of robot enemies - each of which if are the upgraded version of the previous - that appear at certain points in the story to block your way .
+- MOTHER 1 has the R703x robots, a trio of robot enemies - each of which are the upgraded version of the previous - that appear at certain points in the story to block your way.
 A normal battle with these guys is a guaranteed Total Party Kill.
-Two of them R7037 and R7038XX can only be defeated in specific ways by borrowing a guy's tank (which breaks right after, oops) and the Heroic Sacrifice of your Robot Buddy EVE respectfully.
+Two of them, R7037 and R7038XX, can only be defeated in specific ways by borrowing a guy's tank (which breaks right after, oops) and the Heroic Sacrifice of your Robot Buddy EVE respectively.

-- The middle of these the R7038 can't be defeated at all and will always wipeout your party.
-(People have hacked the game to discover that even if you somehow mange to lower it's HP to 0, it still won't be defeated.)
-However, right after the party wiped a friend of yours will appear in the newly rebuilt tank that was used to defeat the R7037 and obliterate it.
+- The middle of these, the R7038, can't be defeated at all and will always wipe out your party.
+(People have hacked the game to discover that even if you somehow mange to lower its HP to 0, it still won't be defeated.)
+However, right after the party is wiped out, a friend of yours will appear in the newly rebuilt tank that was used to defeat the R7037 and obliterate it.

 - Dragon Quest has a few of these:

 - The Thwack and Kamikazee spells can kill your whole party in one go if you're unlucky.
 (Kamikazee even gives the Nightmare Fuel message "Character Name explodes into a thousand fragments!" instead of the typical "Character Name dies!"
 But you can still resurrect him somehow...)